ShanaFoster/ticket-lifecycle/README.md

 </p>
 <br />
-Item is showing an image of the online banking issue resolved and the ticket is being closed.
+"This item shows an image of the online banking issue being resolved and the ticket being closed"